jollytoad/ahx/docs/attributes.md

 Allow some content in a response to be swapped into a named slot in the document.
-The slots in the document are declared and named using `<slot>` elements or the `--ahx-slot-name` property in a CSS rule.
+The slots in the document are declared and named using `<slot>` elements, `ahx-slot-name` attribute on an element, or the `--ahx-slot-name` property in a CSS rule.

+### ahx-slot-name

+Declare any element to be a named slot that can be targetted by `ahx-slot`.